gfx/dart-shooting/README.md

 #NAME

-Dart Shooting
+Dart Shooting Game

 #RUN

-And then open shooting.html with your browser.
+Open shooting.html with your browser.

 #ENVIRONMENT

-This will work on modern browsers including smartphones'.
+This will work on modern browsers including those on iOS and Android.

 #THANKS TO